-Achieving this requires activities supporting both training and experimentation as well as developing tools that support this.
-Trainings, (physical and online), will address the needs of all professionals and across all functions for continuous learning and development.
-Targeted working groups and peer-to-peer actions will test and elaborate new methods, tools, concepts and approaches in cooperation context and programmes.
+Achieving the above requires activities supporting both training and experimentation.
+Trainings, both physical and online, will address the needs of old and new staff and across all functions for continuous learning and development.
+Simultaneously, targeted working groups and pier-to-pier actions will test and elaborate new methods, tools, concepts and approaches in cooperation context and programmes.

-c) Strengthening the capacity to capture and communicate programme results and to increase visibility
+c) Strengthening the capacity of Interreg programmes to capture and communicate programme results and to increase visibility

 The change sought focuses on increasing the evidence base of Interreg results and making Interreg achievements and the process of cooperation more visible to all target groups, including citizens and decision makers.
-Proposed actions are clustered under 3 categories:
+To contribute to this Interact has clustered proposed actions under 3 main categories:

-- Thematic knowledge and result awareness to support strong thematic knowledge, gathering, aggregation and analysis of Interreg results and promote capitalization as a mainstream management process in programmes. - Communication of results, where integration of communication in the programme lifecycle, communication and promotion of results and building knowledge of what to promote and to whom are sought. - Visibility of Interreg, where promoting strategic communication, deploying joint initiatives to reach out to relevant actors, overall visibility of Interreg in relevant fora, and the conceptualization of cooperation processes are sought.
+- Thematic knowledge and result awareness, where the focus is on supporting strong thematic knowledge, gathering and aggregation and analysis of Interreg results as well as on promoting capitalization as a mainstream management process in programmes. - Communication of results, where the focus is on integration of communication in the programme life-cycle, communication and promotion of results and building knowledge of what to promote and to whom. - Visibility of Interreg, where the focus is on promoting strategic communication, deploying joint initiatives to reach out to relevant actors, overall visibility of Interreg in relevant fora, and the conceptualization of cooperation processes.

-The actions identified take as a starting point Interreg as a whole.
+The actions identified take as a staring point Interreg as a whole.
 The focus is not on an individual, a body, a function or an organization but on the instrument as a whole.

-This requires activities that reinforce the aim.
-Raising the overall profile and visibility through performing targeted analysis, leading thematic networks to deepen the understanding of results and the added value of Interreg in the bigger picture of cohesion policy, are at the core.
-Furthermore, the targeted stakeholder outreach through conferences, web tools and promotion campaigns and empowering capitalization and strategic communication as integrated functions through seminars and workshops are relevant.
+Achieving the above requires activities that reinforce the aim.
+Raising the overall profile and visibility through performing targeted analysis, leading thematic networks to deepen the understanding of results and the added value of Interreg in the bigger picture of cohesion policy, targeted stakeholder outreach through conferences, web tools and promotion campaigns, empowering capitalization and strategic communication as integrated functions through seminars and workshops are at the core.